A co-creative development process at The Thursday Group

 As a part of practice development, other disciplines and other research is brought to our foundational Suzuki Method Actor Training.
 One way to think of it is that we form organic nodes between the base training and other forms.
 For Silent Forest we brought Theatre of 13 Rows (Jerzy Grotowski) ideas of impulse.
 Our experiments with intonation became an important vocabulary in the performance.
 Currently we are developing Clifford Turner vocal practice.
 Since the start of this year, my central study has concerned the work of early twentieth century Russian developmental researcher Lev Vygotsky.
 In his book ‘Thought and Language’, he analyses the relationship between a thought and a word.
 It is his thesis that a thought is completed by communicating it.
 The idea seemed to suit what actors do, and I was confirmed in this when I discovered that Vygotsky was a theatre critic and aficionado of the ‘new’ theatre techniques developed by Moscow Art Theatre director Konstantin Stanislavski.
 In fact, in the final chapter of Vygotsky’s book, he demonstrates how the meaning and intent, or the ‘sense’ of a word is changed by subtextual meanings, the intent behind the words.
 Vygotsky’s demonstration uses the actor-director notes from one of Stanislavski’s play-scripts.
 In our online sessions, Exercises 3 – 6, my prompts attempt to trace this communication of thought by word or gesture, and in Exercise 7, for the first time, we bring those practice-development exercises into the service of developing performative material for the online ‘Virtual Theatre’ open-rehearsal of Orpheo Machine.

 What you see here, either in the 5-minute cut-down, or in the ‘complete’ cut, is the second improvisation the group did following my prompt set within the framework of the online Orpheo Machine.
-That is, Orpheo is imprisoned in an online cell and must deliver jingles to the Editor who works for The Administration.
-As our blurb states: ” Imprisoned within a digital dystopia, Orpheo and Yuri must both find a pure voiced poetry.”
+That is, Orpheo is imprisoned in an online cell and must deliver a poem to the Editor.
+As our blurb states: ” Imprisoned within a digital dystopia, Orpheo and Yuri must both find a equal voiced poetry.”
 That is to say, the truth of a balanced expression between Orpheo and Yuri smashes the mirrored screens of their oppressor.
 The conception of Orpheo as the heroic poet and Yuri as the muse was mediated by Hoggart’s provocation that Yuri must be given a voice.

 Drop me a line with any observations you might have.